 It was Mrs. Kawado's responsibility after school to get the daily newspaper and bread at the store.
 She recalled the Afong store, which was also a meat market, and another store that was called Puhi store.
 The post office was also in the store.
-Her friends were Flijpino, Portuguese, Puerto Rican and Japanese, and she greve familiar with their favorite foods, including the tustes and terms for each one.
-Mrs. Kawado also played the folk games from her friends' culture; one of her favorites was a Flijpino children's game called "panio" or "alapanio" where they ran around the cane fields and hid from people designated to find them.
+Her friends were Filipino, Portuguese, Puerto Rican and Japanese, and she grew familiar with their favorite foods, including the tastes and terms for each one.
+Mrs. Kawado also played the folk games from her friends' culture; one of her favorites was a Filipino children's game called "panio" or "alapanio" where they ran around the cane fields and hid from people designated to find them.

 She admitted that it was a hard life with no running water for toilets and baths taken in a "furo" (Japanese bath tub) where water had to be heated up by hand.
-Before using the furo, they all had to serul and wash up to be clean, since the furo water would be used by everyone.
+Before using the furo, they all had to scrub and wash up to be clean, since the furo water would be used by everyone.
 After everyone had their baths, the water would be recycled to water the plants.
 Her father planted lots of vegetables including lima beans which grew on a wire fence.
 It was a happy childhood where she played with her siblings and helped out with the chores.

 When she was 14, the day of her brother's 13th birthday, their father died from a sudden stroke, an event that marked in a way the end of a happy childhood.
-Mr. Hirokane supplemented
+Mr. Hirokane supplemented their table with the wild fruits and vegetables that grew around them, in addition to planting their own:

-Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Näwiliwifi, Niumalu, and Ha'ikii Ahupua'a, Lähu'e District, Kaua'i Island.
+Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Näwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006

-Näwiliwili, Niumalu, and Ha'ikü Ahupua'a, Lähu'e District, Kaua'i Island.

-TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006 their table with the wild fruits and vegetables that grew around them, in addition to planting their